-The Partnership recognizes revenue when all of the following criteria are met: (1) persuasive evidence of an exchange arrangement exists, if applicable, (2) delivery has occurred or services have been rendered, (3) the price is fixed or determinable and (4) collectibility is reasonably assured.
+The Partnership recognizes revenues when all of the following criteria are met: (1) persuasive evidence of an exchange arrangement exists, if applicable, (2) delivery has occurred or services have been rendered, (3) the price is fixed or determinable and (4) collectibility is reasonably assured.

 For processing services, the Partnership receives either fees or a percentage of commodities as payment for these services, depending on the type of contract.
-Under percent-of-proceeds contracts, the Partnership is paid for its services by keeping a percentage of the NGLs extracted and the residue gas resulting from processing natural gas.
-In percent-of-proceeds arrangements, the Partnership remits either a percentage of the proceeds received from the sales of residue gas and NGLs or a percentage of the residue gas or NGLs at the tailgate of the plant to the producer.
+Under percent-ofproceeds contracts, the Partnership is paid for its services by keeping a percentage of the NGL extracted and the residue gas resulting from processing natural gas.
+In percent-of-proceeds arrangements, the Partnership remits either a percentage of the proceeds received from the sales of residue gas and NGL or a percentage of the residue gas or NGL at the tailgate of the plant to the producer.
 Under the terms of percent-of-proceeds and similar contracts, the Partnership may purchase the producer's share of the processed commodities for resale or deliver the commodities to the producer at the tailgate of the plant.
 Percent-of-value and percent-of-liquids contracts are variations on this arrangement.
-Under keep-whole contracts, the Partnership keeps the NGLs extracted and returns the processed natural gas or value of the natural gas to the producer.
-Natural gas or NGLs that the Partnership receives for services or purchase for resale are in turn sold and recognized in accordance with the criteria outlined above.
-Under fee based contracts, the Partnership receives a fee-based on throughput volumes.
+Under keep-whole contracts, the Partnership keeps the NGL extracted and returns to the producer soft residue gas containing an equivalent Btu content as the unprocessed natural gas that was delivered to the Partnership.
+Natural gas or NGL that the Partnership receives for services or purchase for resale are in turn sold and recognized in accordance with the criteria outlined above.
+Under fee-based contracts, the Partnership receives a fee based on throughput volumes.

 The Partnership generally reports revenues gross in the consolidated statements of operations, in accordance with EITF 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent."
-Except for fee-based contracts, the Partnership acts as the principal in the transactions where we receive commodities, take title to the natural gas and NGLs, and incur the risks and rewards of ownership.
+Except for fee-based contracts, the Partnership acts as the principal in the transactions where we receive commodities, take title to the natural gas and NGL, and incur the risks and rewards of ownership.